Legal Solutions for

 - “Prenups can only hurt the spouse who has less money going into the marriage”

 These misconceptions are understandable — after all, these are the scenarios we tend to hear about on TV.
 But contrary to popular belief, prenuptial agreements are not just about planning for the worst-case scenario.
-They are a tool for allocating financial responsibilities between two partners and for estate planning, which not only prevents future complications but also opens the door to a healthy, upfront conversation that too many couples put off until after marriage.
+They are a tool for allocating financial responsibilities between two partners and for estate planning, which not only prevents future complications but also opens the door to a healthy conversation that too many couples put off until after marriage.

 DO YOU NEED A MARITAL AGREEMENT?

-For instance, a common financial issue that many, many American couples face is debt.
+For instance, a common financial issue that many American couples face is debt.
 Credit card debt, student loan debt — the list goes on.
-During a healthy premarital discussion about finances, each future spouse may share their concerns about the debt that they hold, but few will go so far as to lay out a well-structured plan for repaying that debt within a reasonable, penalty-minimizing time frame.
+During a healthy premarital discussion about finances, each spouse may share their concerns about the debt that they hold, but few will go so far as to lay out a well-structured plan for repaying that debt within a reasonable, penalty-minimizing time frame.
 In fact, they may not even truly know the extent of their debt without further investigation.

 POSTNUPTIAL AGREEMENTS